 We take appropriate security measures to protect against unauthorised access to or unauthorised alteration, disclosure or destruction of data.

 These include internal reviews of our data collection, storage and processing practices and security measures, including appropriate encryption and physical security measures to guard against unauthorised access to systems where we store data.

 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our online properties, you are responsible for keeping this password confidential.
 You should not share this password with anyone.

-You can choose to no longer receive such marketing emails from us by contacting us via email at [email protected], within your Account page or clicking unsubscribe from a marketing email.
-Please note that it may take us a few days to update our records to reflect your request.
+You can choose to no longer receive such marketing emails from us by contacting us via email at [email protected].
+You can also opt out via your Numan account, or by clicking "Unsubscribe" at the bottom of any marketing email.

 You have a number of rights under applicable data protection legislation.
 Some of these rights are complex, and not all of the details have been included below.
 Further information can be found here and you can exercise any of these rights at any time by contacting us at [email protected].

 - Right of access: you have the right to obtain from us a copy of the data that we hold for you.

 - Right to rectification: you can require us to correct errors in the data that we process for you if it is inaccurate, incomplete or out of date.